Fraud in Dental Billing

 Misrepresentation of services:

 Incorrect diagnosis or coding procedures for higher reimbursement is fraudulent and can entail liability.
-Changing codes decreases the patient’s maximum benefit and increases out-of-pocket expenses.
+This is particularly critical in specialized fields like Oral and Maxillofacial Surgery or Endodontics, where precise billing is essential.

 Unbundling of procedures: